puffnfresh/ray/README.md

 ## Installation

 First you must clone this Github repository locally.
-The you must publish the plugin to your Play 2.0 repository.
+Then you must publish the plugin to your Play 2.0 repository.

 You will have to specify your top level play directory and the version: